Microsoft embraces dual-screen computing with the Surface Neo

 "We wanted to make you a product that felt smaller, that fit your lifestyle, but also in a big way that made you more productive and creative," Panay said.

-Each side of the product is 5.6mm thin and packs its own LCD screen, which Panay said was thinnest out there.
+Each side of the product is 5.6mm thin and packs its own 9-inch LCD screen, which Panay said were thinnest out there.
+Those separate displays are connected by more than 60 microcoax cables, thinner than a human hair, to create the interaction between the two screens.
+When the Neo is fully unfolded, the combined screens come measure 13 inches diagonal.
+And all told, we're looking at a full package that weighs just under 1.5 pounds.

 The slim new Surface Pen mounts magnetically on the Neo's back, and if you're really itching to get some work done, you can use an additional keyboard that unfolds to sit on top of the Neo's second screen.
-Inside, there's one of Intel's Lakefield chipsets designed specifically for dual-screen devices that uses a stacked architecture for improved effiency -- they're also smaller, which makes sense considering the sizes of the devices we're talking about here.
+Inside, there's one of Intel's Lakefield chipsets designed specifically for dual-screen devices that uses a stacked architecture for improved efficiency -- they're also physically smaller, which makes sense considering the sizes of the devices we're talking about here.

 While this is Microsoft's first public attempt at its own dual-screen machine, its hardware partners have already demoed (and in some cases, launched) their own takes on the concept.
 Last year, Lenovo released the Yoga Book C930, an ultra-light machine with a 10.8-inch display connected to a touch-sensitive e-ink panel.
 Lenovo's work in that case embraced a number of design and engineering ideas previously ironed out by chipmaker Intel in a handful of internal prototypes also revealed that year — Tiger Rapids used the same mix of LCD and e-ink screens, while the more pocketable Copper Harbor used two smaller, connected LCDs.
 ASUS also showed off its Project Precog concept in 2018 — which packed two big, beautiful touchscreens linked by a laptop hinge — before shipping a dual-screen laptop with a more conventional design.